 13 So has what is good become death to me?
 Of course not!
 Rather the sin, that it might be exposed as sin, was producing death in me through what is good, so that through the commandment the sin might become extremely sinful.
-14 We know that the law is spiritual, but I am fleshly, having been 'sold' under sin5 15-you see, I don't understand what I'm doing: I don't practice what I want to do, but I do what I hate!6 16 But if I do what I don't want to do, I agree with the law that it is good.
+14 We know that the law is spiritual, but I am fleshly, having been 'sold' under sin1 15-you see, I do not understand what I am doing: I do not practice what I want to do, but I do what I hate!2 16 But if I do what I do not want to do, I agree with the law that it is good.
 17 So now it is no longer I who am doing it, but the sin dwelling in me.
-18 Further, I know that nothing good dwells in me, that is, in my flesh; because to will is present with me, but I don't find how to perform the good.
-19 Because I don't do the good that I want to do; rather I practice the evil that I don't want to do.
-20 Now if I do what I don't want to do, it is no longer I who do it, but the sin dwelling in me.
+18 Further, I know that nothing good dwells in me, that is, in my flesh; because to will is present with me, but I do not find how to perform the good.
+19 Because I do not do the good that I want to do; rather I practice the evil that I do not want to do.
+20 Now if I do what I do not want to do, it is no longer I who do it, but the sin dwelling in me.
 21 So I find this 'law': when I want to do good, evil is right there with me.
 22 I joyfully agree with God's law according to the inner man, 23 but I see a different 'law' in my body parts, warring against the law of my mind and taking me captive to the law of the sin that is in my body parts.

 24 What a wretched man I am!
-Who will deliver me from this body of death?
-25 I thank God-through Jesus Christ our Lord!
+Who will deliver me from this body of death?3 25 I thank God-through Jesus Christ our Lord!
 So then, with the mind I myself serve God's law, but with the flesh, sin's law.